-When your personnel is a captive, you cannot use any of its game text.
+When your personnel is a captive, you cannot use any of its game text, attributes, icons, or other characteristics.
 You may take no actions involving that captive.
 For example, you cannot play a card requiring that you command a Leadership personnel if your only Leadership personnel is a captive.

-If your unique personnel is a captive, you cannot play another copy of that personnel.
+If your unique personnel is a captive, you cannot command another copy of that personnel.